-Through an extensive analysis with its proprietary technology of millions of digital media public data points, across 125 countries and 53 languages, Alto Data Analytics and Javier Lesaca from George Washington University, have identified a shift in the way terror groups communicate.
+Alto Data Analytics conducted an extensive analysis using its proprietary, cloud-based technology to index and analyze millions of public digital data points across 125 countries and 53 languages in collaboration with Javier Lesaca from George Washington University.
+Through this research, a shift has been identified in the way that terror groups like ISIS communicate.

-After 9-11, the common image of life as a jihad was formed by the low-grade videos leaked online by Al Queda.
-Videos were barely audible, out of focus, poorly lit and consisted of breaded men in rags, hiding out in caves and ranting about jihad.
+After 9/11, the common image of life as a jihad was formed by the low-grade videos leaked online by Al Queda.
+Videos were barely audible, out of focus, poorly lit and consisted of bearded men in rags, hiding out in caves and ranting about jihad.
 Radicalization was anything but glamorous.

-But today, with the rise of The Islamic State (ISIS), that is exactly how it can be described.
-Below is the modern face of jihabs: young, smiling men who are part of a community and creating a meaningful lifestyle.
+But today, with the rise of the Islamic State (ISIS), that is exactly how it can be described.
+Below is the modern face of jihad — young, smiling men who are part of a community and creating a meaningful lifestyle.

-And unlike Al Queda, ISIS doesn’t leak their propaganda online – they strategically disseminate it across a complex and well-managed digital infrastructure, consisting of their own news channels, newspapers, magazines, blogs and social media profiles.
+And unlike Al Queda, ISIS doesn’t leak their propaganda online – they strategically disseminate their messages across a complex and well-managed digital infrastructure which consists of their own news channels, newspapers, magazines, blogs and social media profiles.

 Violence as a Communication Tool

-After undergoing a comparative analysis of the visual narratives in The Islamic State’s digital network and those found in western pop culture, we began to see a mirror image of Hollywood glamour reflected back at us.
-It’s a subtle strategy with a powerful effect, similiar to native advertising, as the videography mimics that of popular American cinema.
-Footage we examined from ISIS propaganda copies scenes straight from western box office hits like American Sniper and The Hunger Games.
-Visual narratives are not exclusive to film: the same point-of-view camera shot from the popular and notoriously violent video game, Grand Theft Auto, was used in an ISIS shooting rampage video and artwork from their online banners are visual replicas of Call of Duty, another video game that grandizes violence.
+After conducting a comparative analysis of the visual narratives in the Islamic State’s digital network and those found in Western pop culture, we began to see a mirror image of Hollywood glamour reflected back at us.
+It’s a subtle strategy with a powerful effect, similar to native advertising, as the videography mimics that of popular American cinema.
+The footage we examined from ISIS propaganda copies scenes straight from Western box office hits like American Sniper and The Hunger Games.
+Visual narratives are not exclusive to film: the same point-of-view camera shot from the popular and notoriously violent video game, Grand Theft Auto, was used in an ISIS shooting rampage video and artwork from their online banners are visual replicas of Call of Duty, another video game that aggrandizes violence.

 This cultural framing makes it seem as though becoming a jihadist were stylish and heroic, like an actor in an action film, and is precisely how ISIS is manipulating the hearts and minds of vulnerable youth around the world.

-The rate and amount of content ISIS produces is also a key factor to their recruitment success.
+The rate at which ISIS produces content is also a key factor in their recruitment success.
 ISIS employs several production and creative agencies, globally and locally, to produce high volumes of campaigns published daily.
-According to The United Nations, the impact of their campaigns have converted more than 35.000 foreign terrorist fighters (FTF) from 100 countries to join ISIS in Syria.
+According to The United Nations, the impact of their campaigns has converted more than 35.000 foreign terrorist fighters (FTF) from 100 countries to join ISIS in Syria.

-Not only is content mass produced and disturbed, but the quality is polished and professional.
-The videography and graphics are comparable to top media companies, sports clubs and power brands like Red Bull, as production is shot in high definition with go-pros, drones and subaquatic cameras.
+Not only is content mass produced and distributed, but the quality is polished and professional.
+The videography and graphics are comparable to top media companies, sports clubs and power brands like Red Bull, as production is seemingly shot in high definition with Go Pros, drones, and subaquatic cameras.

 Pulse Campaigns and Metrics

-A deeper analysis of data from official ISIS campaigns helped us better understand the rate in which they publish their content and what a successful digital campaign resembles.
+A deeper analysis of data from official ISIS campaigns helped us better understand the rate at which they publish their content and what a successful digital campaign looks like.
 This included studying videos, articles and banner ads.
-Over the weeks, we were able to find several connections that proved ISIS is using the same visual framework from western culture in their propaganda.
+Over several weeks, we were able to find several connections that demonstrated how ISIS is using similar visual frameworks from Western culture in their communications.
 However, we were unable to find any effective counter-narratives challenging these radicalization campaigns.
-Most of the popular terms associated to all ISIS campaigns were ones promoted by ISIS supporters themselves.
+Most of the popular terms associated with all ISIS campaigns were ones promoted by ISIS supporters themselves.

-On average, campaigns consisted of 745 messages, 337 engaged users, with a potential maximum impact of 111.418 impressions and followed a consistent pattern of running for no more than five hours.
-These quantitative results of ISIS campaigns may seem modest.
-However, at Alto we believe they are highly effective in achieving ISIS’s goals of continuously reaching very specific segments and subjecting them to radicalization.
-Their success factor is not reach, but the effective segmentation of their targets.
+On average, campaigns consisted of 745 messages which reached 337 engaged users and had a potential maximum impact of 111.418 impressions in addition to following a consistent pattern of running for no more than five hours.
+These quantitative metrics of ISIS campaigns may seem modest.
+However, research conducted by Alto’s analysts shows that the campaigns are indeed effective in achieving ISIS’s goals of continuously reaching specific segments with radicalizing messages.
+Their success factor in this case is not reach, but rather the effective segmentation of the target audience.